 Is Jackson Maine A Real Person?
 'A Star Is Born' Fans Are Searching For Answers

-In a word, no. This is a story as old as Hollywood, having been made four times since 1937.
-Jackson Maine is merely an updated version of an archetype which has lasted nearly a century.
-But this doesn't mean star Bradley Cooper didn't base his characterization on a real rock god.
+While the original A Star is Born movie was allegedly inspired by a true story, Jackson Maine is not a real person.
+The film has been remade four times since 1937, and “Jackson Maine” is merely an updated version of an archetype that’s lasted nearly a century.
+But this doesn't mean the movie’s star Bradley Cooper didn't base his characterization on a real rock god.

 I went up to Seattle and spent four or five days with him, and I asked him 9,000 questions.
 And he gave me minor, little things that only musicians know about what to do, just aesthetically and the inner workings.

-Jackson Maine Was Originally Norman Maine
+The Original Character Was Norman Maine

 Norman Maine Was Originally An Actor

 Before the 1970s version of A Star Is Born, the story wasn't actually set in the world of rock and roll.
 Instead, it was a story of Hollywood, of actors who faded away as the next generation took over.
 In the 1954 version, Norman Maine (played by James Mason) was an aging matinee idol from the 1930s and '40s.
 The reason it was made a musical was due to his co-star being Judy Garland, who was world famous for her singing and dancing.

 The Story Is Allegedly Based On Real People

 It was heavily rumored (and still is) that the inspiration for "Esther" was based on the career of a significant actress of the era, Barbara Stanwyck, who was peaking just as A Star Is Born hit theaters.
 (She was nominated for her first Academy Award for Best Actress in Stella Dallas that same year.)
 "Norman" was allegedly based on her first husband, vaudeville performer Frank Fay, who she married while still working on Broadway.